 - How to View a Roster with Guest Players

-USSSA Maryland, Delaware and Central/Western Pennsylvania Heat Index Policy
+USSSA Maryland, Delaware, and Central/Western Pennsylvania Heat Index Policy

 The following heat index policy guidelines have been established to ensure the safety and welfare of all players, coaches, and umpires involved with the sport of fastpitch softball.